 Our family went to see Dreamworks How To Train Your Dragon Live Spectacular on opening night in Milwaukee, Wisconsin.
-The show will continue throughout the weekend, ending it's time in our area on Sunday, October 28, 2012.
-If you haven't bought tickets for this show yet, I highly recommend this show!
+The show will continue throughout the weekend, ending it’s time in our area on Sunday, October 28, 2012.
+If you have a chance to see it, I highly recommend this show!

 DreamWorks’ How to Train Your Dragon Live Spectacular is a visual feast.
 The actors are physical with their moves, the dragons are large and life-like with fluid movements, and they make great use of lighting effects.

 They utilized the entire floor space at the Bradley Center as well as a back wall.
 The lighting was perfect for changing the scenery and setting the backdrops without actual stage changes.

 And the creative use of the cables to raise the actors in the air were quite clever!

 I don’t think it was possible to have a bad seat either.
 I thought there was a very good view of all the action regardless of your seat location.
 (Oh and I much appreciated the 20 minute intermission to stretch our legs and get a snack.)